GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/Sphinx.rst

    sudo apt install python-sphinx

-  Then you can generate the documentation files with the following command
+  Then you can generate the documentation files with the following commands

  .. code-block:: sh

   cd GEOS/build-your-platform-release
+  make geosx_build_datastructure_tables
   make geosx_docs

 - That will create a new folder